Home

 How to choose Reception Halls and Venues

-These tips and ideas will guide you in choosing your perfect wedding celebration.
+These tips and ideas will guide you in choosing your perfect wedding venue.

-Most couples know where they will be having their ceremony, be it at their local church, temple, or mosque before they choose their venue.
+Most couples know where they will be having their ceremony, be it at their local church, temple, or mosque before they choose their reception locale.

-What should you consider when choosing your reception celebration?
+What should you consider when choosing your reception hall?

-Years ago when families lived close by choosing a venue was easy.
-Since today’s families are spread throughout many cities, or states and have already traveled quite a distance, it is important to keep the ceremonial place and reception within a 45-minute drive.
+Years ago when families lived close by, choosing a venue was easy.
+Since today’s families are spread throughout many cities, states or countries and have already traveled quite a distance, it is important to keep the ceremonial place and reception hall within a 45-minute drive.

 Number of Guests

-Ask the caterer how many guests you must guarantee and how many days before your wedding you may make changes.
+Ask the caterer how many guests you must guarantee and how many days before your wedding you are entitled to make changes.

-Set the time of your ceremony and reception based on your particular needs i.e., how long will it take your guests to travel from your ceremony to your reception, how much time you will need to take your pictures (allow more time if you are choosing to take your pictures at a place other than your reception hall).
+Set the time of your ceremony and celebration based on your particular needs i.e., how long will it take your guests to travel from your ceremony to your reception place, how much time will you need to take your pictures (allow more time if you are choosing to take your pictures at a place other than your reception hall).

-If there is a long time between the ceremony and reception you may want to consider asking the hall if they will serve coffee, juice and cookies to your guests so they can mingle while they are waiting for your reception to begin.
+If there is a long time between the ceremony and celebration you may want to consider asking the hall if they will serve coffee, juice and cookies to your guests so they can mingle while they are waiting for your party to begin.

 • How many affairs does the hall accommodate during each time slot?